BlenDaniel/Simply-Movies/README.md

 # SimplyMovies

-Simple Movie browsing app in Native Android by calling REST API with MVVM and Retrofit2.
-Clone and test the app to search Movies or get popular trending movies and read about it description quickly.
+I created a straightforward Native Android Movie browsing app that utilizes MVVM and Retrofit2 to call a REST API.
+The app allows users to search for movies, explore popular trending movies, and quickly access their descriptions.
 <br><br>
-Project I did to understand REST API with MVVM and Retrofit2 for Native Android Mobile App Development. :)
+The project was an excellent opportunity for me to gain hands-on experience in developing Native Android Mobile Apps using REST API, MVVM architecture, and Retrofit2.
+It was an enjoyable learning experience! :)
 <br><br>
 Futher reference and guide can be found here - https://www.youtube.com/watch?v=3l4OShOR8jw